Near Grifton in Pitt County, North Carolina — The American South (South Atlantic)

 Erected 1949 by Archives Conservation and Highway Departments.
 (Marker Number F-23.)

 Location.
-35° 23.789′ N, 77° 26.577′ W. Marker is in near Grifton, North Carolina, in Pitt County.
+35° 23.789′ N, 77° 26.577′ W. Marker is near Grifton, North Carolina, in Pitt County.
 Marker is on State Highway 11 near Blount Hall Road (State Highway 1103), on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Grifton NC 28530, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Catechna (approx. 1½ miles away); John Lawson (approx. 1½ miles away); Scuffleton Bridge (approx. 4.8 miles away); Burney Place (approx. 5 miles away); Washington's Southern Tour (approx. 5.2 miles away); Former Colleges (approx. 5.4 miles away); Fort Fisher Hero (approx. 7.2 miles away); Tower Hill (approx. 8.3 miles away).
+Catechna (approx. 1˝ miles away); John Lawson (approx. 1˝ miles away); Scuffleton Bridge (approx. 4.8 miles away); Burney Place (approx. 5 miles away); Washington's Southern Tour (approx. 5.2 miles away); Former Colleges Fort Fisher Hero (approx. 7.2 miles away); Tower Hill (approx. 8.3 miles away).
+Touch for a list and map of all markers in Grifton.

 Regarding Blount Hall.